swmiller/learn_python/README.md

-# 100 Days of Code: Python Pro Bootcamp - Exercise Files
+# 100 Days of Code: Python Pro Bootcamp - My Exercise Files

-Welcome to the exercise files for the **"100 Days of Code: The Complete Python Pro Bootcamp"!** These files are designed to accompany the course and help reinforce the concepts taught through practical exercises.
+Welcome to the repository containing **my personal code files** from the **"100 Days of Code: The Complete Python Pro Bootcamp"!** These files reflect my journey through the course and the solutions I developed for each exercise.

 ## Description

-This repository contains Python scripts and related resources that align with the daily challenges and lessons from the bootcamp.
-The files are organized by day, corresponding to the structure of the course.
+This repository contains Python scripts and related resources created during my progress through the bootcamp.
+Each file corresponds to a specific day's challenge or lesson, showcasing how I applied the concepts taught in the course.

 ## How to Use

 1. Clone or download this repository.
-2. Navigate to the folder of the day you're working on.
+2. Navigate to the folder of the day you're interested in.
-3. Open the relevant exercise file(s) in your Python IDE or editor.
+3. Explore the code to see my approach to solving the exercises.
-4. Follow the instructions within each file, and feel free to experiment with the code!
+4. Feel free to use, modify, and build upon these files for your learning purposes!

 ## License

 These exercise files are **free to use** and are distributed under an **open-source license**.
-You are welcome to use, modify, and share these resources, but please remember to credit the original author(s) and the course when applicable.
+You are welcome to utilize and share these resources.
+I ask that you kindly credit me if you use or adapt the files in any public projects.

 ## Contribution

-If you'd like to contribute to this repository, feel free to submit a pull request.
-Suggestions, improvements, and bug fixes are always welcome!
+While these files represent my own work from the course, I'd be happy to hear feedback or suggestions for improvement.
+If you'd like to contribute, feel free to open an issue or submit a pull request.

 ---

-**Note:** These exercise files are supplementary to the "100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu.
-To get the full experience, consider enrolling in the course on [Udemy](https://www.udemy.com/course/100-days-of-code/).
+**Note:** These code files are based on the exercises from the "100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu.
+To get the full learning experience, I encourage you to enroll in the course on [Udemy](https://www.udemy.com/course/100-days-of-code/).

-Happy coding! 🚀
+Happy coding, and enjoy the journey! 🚀